nlesc-nano/CAT/docs/4_optional.rst

         Set to ``"auto"`` to automatically infer this parameters value based on the mean nearest-neighbor distance among the core anchor atoms.
         Set to :data:`None` to disable the :math:`d`-based cutoff.
+        Supplying multiple floats will compute the bulkiness for all specified values.

     .. attribute:: optional.qd.activation_strain